 Even now in my recovery, when there are times of change or unknown, I can feel my brain slip back into the self-criticizing mode.

 But here is the difference between then and now.
 Before, I would listen to the belittling.
-I would use a disordered behavior to numb out or unhealthily cope with stress.
+I’d use a disordered behavior to numb out or unhealthily cope with stress.

 Now, I recognize when ED is loud.
 When that happens I fact check with a loved one and I use opposite action to fight the disordered part of my brain.